Executive summary

 Avoiding challenges of using guarantees

 Guarantees through insurance contracts can play an important role in retirement income, offering participants stability and security.
-However, for the reasons discussed above (under “Identifying effective solutions for retirement income”), incorporating immediate annuities is challenging and may not address the psychological considerations of plan participants.
+However, for the reasons discussed above (under “Annuities can provide certainty but come with risks”), incorporating immediate annuities is challenging and may not address the psychological considerations of plan participants.

 The primary benefit of guarantees is longevity protection—i.e., provision for income should one live longer than expected.
 For some participants, Social Security benefits and other income sources may provide sufficient guarantees beyond their life expectancy.